 Step 7: Pay Contractors

-Also be sure to pay your contractors in full before you close your books.
+Be sure to pay your contractors in full before you close your books.

 Step 8: Reconcile Your Bank Accounts